What is a startup pitch deck?

 • 10 slides is the minimum for a complete story: cover, problem, solution, market, product, traction, business model, team, financials, ask

-• 12–16 slides is the practical range for most decks—allowing a go-to-market slide, competition slide, and roadmap without overloading
+• 12-16 slides is the practical range - allowing a go-to-market slide, competition slide, and roadmap without overloading

-• The appendix is your safety net: put detailed financials, technical architecture, expanded team bios, and competitive matrices there for investor due diligence
+• The appendix is your safety net: put detailed financials, technical architecture, expanded team bios, market sizing methodology, and competitive matrices there

 • For a reading deck sent via email, allow 14-18 slides with more supporting context; for a live presentation deck, strip to the core 10-12